Skip to main content

 Disk space for container storage layer resource

 This resource type limits the amount of storage space available for writable container layer storage.
 Note that this does not include the read-only (image) container layers nor the data stored in the ephemeral or persistent volumes.
-An example configuration for the container storage disk space resource in a resource profile is:
+An example configuration for the container storage disk space resource in system or tenant resource profile is:

 container-storage: